 Monitoring employees’ computers with Workpuls or other similar tools can give you a lot of data.
 Think apps used, websites visited, time spent on tasks, screenshots, productivity levels, inactive time, clock-ins, unproductive activities.
 This is just to name a few.

 With all this monitoring software data, it’s easy to get overwhelmed.
 Theoretically, you’re able to know what everyone is doing on their computers.
+And it works the same way whether you’re running a remote team, or working from an office.
+It might even be easier to fall into the remote employee monitoring software micromanagement trap when your team is far from you.

 This can be enticing and it could lead you down the wrong path.
 If you know that employee X has been using (gasp!)
 Facebook for the past 3 minutes instead of doing something else, you might feel pressured to act on this information.
 While this would be acceptable if it were 30 instead of 3 minutes and the project they’re working on was super urgent, but doing this in all scenarios for everyone is, well, pretty much a definition of what micromanagement is.